Workers' Compensation Benefits

 How Does Workers’ Compensation Work?

-Average weekly wage loss benefits can cover a specific time, or they may be extended to cover vocational rehabilitation or training for a new job.
-Workers’ comp coverage, claim requirements, and filing time limits vary by state.
+Wage benefits are based on your average weekly wages.
+Generally, benefit payments are about two-thirds of your average pay.
+Benefits can cover a specific time.
+Sometimes, you can get an extension to cover vocational rehab or retraining for a new job.
+Workers’ comp coverage, claim requirements, and filing time limits vary by state law.

 - Intentional injuries

-Certain types of workers may not fall under workers’ compensation law in a given state, including:
+Certain types of workers may not fall under workers’ compensation laws.
+Exempt workers can include:

 - Maritime workers